scipp/scipp/doc/design.md

 Experiment logs (`API::Run` in Mantid) are probably a special case, see the section on [Attributes](#design-details-attributes) below.

 We furthermore define:
-- Coordinate variables do not have a name and are thus identified only by their tag.
+- Coordinate variables generally do not have a name and are thus identified only by their tag.
   Since `Dataset` is a set this implies that there cannot be two coordinate variable with the same tag in the same dataset.
   *Example: Having two variables `Coord::X` representing an X coordinate in a dataset is forbidden, and would indeed not make sense.*
+  However, we may also want to support names for coordinates, there are two cases for this:
+  - User defined coordinates, i.e., coordinates that do not have a matching tag.
+  - Experiment logs, e.g., multiple temperature sensors.
+    This probably applies only if we intend to use `Dataset` in place of `API::Run`.

 - Coordinate variables have an implicit unit that cannot be changed (at least apart from its scale) since it is implied by the tag defining the coordinate.
   *Example: The X coordinate would always have a unit representing a *length*, e.g., `m` or `mm`.*
 - Data variables have a name in addition to their tag.